LECTURE AND A MOVIE: EATING DISORDERS

 Lecture and a Movie: Eating Disorders

-You must register in advance.
+You must have registered in advance.
 This free event is for the local (and UD) community.
 Please note: Netflix’s Common Sense Maturity Rating for “To the Bone” is Age 15+.

 Meet our Panelists